JohanSolanoMendez/Simple-Calculator/README.md

 **Installation and Execution**

--Clone this repository.
+- Clone this repository.
--Navigate to the project directory.
+- Navigate to the project directory.
--Run the main script.
+- Run the main script.

 **Usage**

--Enter numbers and select an operation using the buttons.
+- Enter numbers and select an operation using the buttons.
--Press the = button to get the result
+- Press the = button to get the result
--Use C to delete a single digit and AC to clear the screen completely.
+- Use C to delete a single digit and AC to clear the screen completely.

 **Screenshot**